Publishing Resources

 Scroll down for more.

-They could also provide guidance on dispute resolution (e.g., explicitly refer authors back to their institutions for mediation) and provide resources—like their own authorship agreement—for authors.
+Provide guidance on dispute resolution (e.g., explicitly refer authors back to their institutions for mediation) and provide resources—like their own authorship agreement—for authors.

-Prompt authors to archive & share study materials, data, & analytic code.
-Visit the Center for Open Science to learn more.
+Prompt authors to archive and share study materials, data & analytic code.

-Furthermore, they can acknowledge that authorship order on published articles does not need to reflect the authorship order on supporting materials.
 In other words, the first author on a publication may be different from the primary author of the analytic code applied in the work.
 Journals can differentiate these contributions by crediting all of them specifically in authorship information.